arlemi/watson-helper/README.md

 - Download or clone this repository

-- Change credentials in the credentials.js file
+- Put your service credentials in a .env file at the root of the project

-- Run using Node.js
+- Run from command line

 `node app.js`

 ## TODO

-- Use a .env file for the credentials
+- ~~Use a .env file for the credentials~~
 - Callback functions on errors
-- Visual Recognition from file
+- ~~Visual Recognition from file~~
+- ~~Delete files from the temp folder after X hours~~
 - Create understandable text from Visual Recognition result
-- Text-to-Speech from previously created text
+- ~~Text-to-Speech from previously created text~~
 - A bit of CSS couldn't hurt
+- Bonus: Tamper/Greasemonkey plugin (might reach the limit for Visual Recognition too quickly...)